 The owner and main implementer of StarT is LUMA Centre Finland.
 LUMA Centre Finland is a network of Finnish science and technology universities (12 universities in total), and it organizes StarT in collaboration with sponsors and other collaboration partners, such as corporations.

 StarT is a long-term project; since 2016 it has been an important part of the yearly action plan of LUMA Centre Finland.
 Through StarT we aim to implement to schools and kindergartens a new, interdisciplinary and collaborative StarT way of working and thinking.

 StarT: levels of implementation

 N.B.
-The instructions found on the English version of the StarT website are only for schools, kindergartens, and extracurricular activity groups participating in StarT from outside of Finland!
-Instructions for participants from Finland can be found on the Finnish and Swedish versions of this website.
+The instructions found on the English version of the StarT website are only for schools, kindergartens, and extracurricular activity groups participating in the international StarT!
+Finnish participants can choose to participate in the international StarT and they can find more detailed instructions on the Finnish and Swedish versions of this website.